composewell/streamly/docs/User/HowTo/Compiling.md

 ### Compiler (GHC) Versions

-Do not use ghc 9.0.x and 9.2.1.
+Do not use ghc 8.2 or earlier because in those versions it is not safe to pass heap allocated objects to unsafe FFI calls.
+Do not use ghc 9.0.x and 9.2.1 becuse of performance issues.
 GHC 9.6.x may have a small memory leak issue in some concurrent stream cases, see below for more details.
-For best performance use `fusion-plugin` (see below) when compiling.
+For best performance, use `fusion-plugin` (see below) when compiling.

 ### Memory requirements